junxit/us-congress-code/title-42/chapter-6a/sec-238e.md

 ## Notes

+### Editorial Notes

 ### Codification

 Section was formerly classified to section 300aaa–5 of this title prior to renumbering by Pub.
 L. 103–43, to section 300cc–7 of this title prior to renumbering by Pub.
 L. 100–607, to section 300aa–7 of this title prior to renumbering by Pub.
 L. 99–660, and to section 226 of this title prior to renumbering by Pub.
 L. 98–24.

+### Statutory Notes and Related Subsidiaries

+### Change of Name

+“Secretary of Health and Human Services” substituted in text for “Secretary of Health, Education, and Welfare” pursuant to section 509(b) of Pub.
+L. 96–88, which is classified to section 3508(b) of Title 20, Education.

+### Executive Documents

 ### Transfer of Functions

 Functions vested by law (including reorganization plan) in Bureau of the Budget or Director of Bureau of the Budget transferred to President of the United States by section 101 of Reorg.
 Plan No. 2 of 1970, eff.
 July 1, 1970, 35 F.R.
 7959, 84 Stat.
 2085, set out in the Appendix to Title 5, Government Organization and Employees.
 Section 102 of Reorg.
 Plan No. 2 of 1970 redesignated Bureau of the Budget as Office of Management and Budget.
 Functions of Federal Security Administrator transferred to Secretary of Health, Education, and Welfare and all agencies of Federal Security Agency transferred to Department of Health, Education, and Welfare by section 5 of Reorg.
 Plan No. 1 of 1953, set out as a note under section 3501 of this title.
 Federal Security Agency and office of Administrator abolished by section 8 of Reorg.
 Plan No. 1 of 1953.
-Secretary and Department of Health, Education, and Welfare redesignated Secretary and Department of Health and Human Services by section 509(b) of Pub.
-L. 96–88 which is classified to section 3508(b) of Title 20, Education.